zipang/Temples/README.md

 <div class="row container" data-bind="class[article|quote|tweet]=article.type" />
 ```

 In this example, the binding value of `article.type` will be evaluated, and used to replace all of this values within the class attribute : 'article', 'quote' or 'tweet'.
-All other classes values (ie : 'row' and 'container' in or exaple) will be left untouched.
+All other classes values (ie : 'row' and 'container' in our example) will be left untouched.